 Upon completion of my undergraduate studies, I attended Texas Tech University where, I completed my M.S.
 Geosciences degree.
 My area of focus was planetary geology.
 I used the principles of geomorphology, remote sensing, and Geographic Information Systems Technology (GIST) to model the emplacement of a Venusian volcanic channel known as Kallistos Vallis.
 Kallistos Vallis has many morphological similarities to the Martian Outflow Channels and is important to our study of Venusian volcanism as a whole.

-While at Cornell I will be investigating the geophysical environment of Jupiter’s Moon Europa.
-Europa is incredibly important in our search for life within our solar system.
-It is believed that beneath its ice covered surface exists an ocean of liquid salt water that may contain the required components for microbial life to have evolved.
+While at Cornell I am working with my advisor Dr. Michael Mellon to investigate the geophysical environment of Mars’ Jezero crater.
+Studies include analyses of Mars 2020 Perseverance Rover ground penetrating radar (RIMFAX) data and supporting aspects of instrument operations and data interpretations.
+Mars is incredibly important in our search for life within the solar system.
+It is believed that early in Mars history vast quantities of liquid water flowed over its surface and that it may have contained the required components for microbial life to have evolved.
 The possible future ramifications of this research cannot be understated, as it may be of significant historic, scientific, and societal value.

 I myself am a non-traditional, first generation college student.
 When I’m not conducting scientific research, I serve part time as a logistician in the Air National Guard.
 My future aspiration is to gain employment with NASA and eventually become a Principal Investigator on a robotic mission to one of the many icy objects that comprise our outer solar system.